mkuthan/tdd-for-de-talk/slides.md

 layout: statement
 ---

-## What if you reduce development cycle time <br/>from 30 minutes to 10 seconds<br/>and deliver code of higher quality?
+## What if you could reduce development cycle time <br/>from 30 minutes to 10 seconds<br/>and deliver code of higher quality?

 <!--
 * Typical data engineer workflow: develop, assembly, deploy, wait for starting, wait for processing, verify the results using SQL